Hardware with Arduino & JavaScript

 [00:06:02]

 I can pull in that, Johnny-Five.
 The only difference is this one starts out vite, to actually build some client-side assets too, so it's not just the raw stuff on the page.
-But it's the same basic setup that we had in the last example, and index.html, cuz nobody tuned in to this Nodesbots course to live watch me write HTML.
+But it's the same basic setup that we had in the last example, in index.html, cuz nobody tuned in to this Nodesbots course to live watch me write HTML.

 [00:06:26]